telerik/blazor-docs/components/tabstrip/header-template.md

     <TabStripTab Title="History">
         <HeaderTemplate>
             <TelerikIcon Icon="clock" />
-            <strong>Icon and text</strong>
+            <strong>Icon and text 2</strong>
         </HeaderTemplate>
         <Content>
             This is a tab that has a header template and as well as Title parameter.
             <br />
             Title parameter will not be displayed.
-Only Header template will be displayed.
+Only the Header template will be displayed.
         </Content>
     </TabStripTab>
     <TabStripTab Title="Text only">
         This is a tab with Title parameter.
-If you want to use only text in the header, set the Title parameter only.
+If you want to use only text in the header, set the Title parameter only and you can omit the Content tag.
     </TabStripTab>
 </TelerikTabStrip>
 ````